 Faculty may not make substantial or regular use of university resources for their private business purposes.
 For purposes of this policy, substantial use of university resources means that the consultant makes use of university facilities, personnel, space, or equipment on other than an irregular or occasional basis.

+Faculty may not use, or otherwise disclose, university intellectual property (e.g., patents and patentable inventions, copyrightable works, trademarks, or trade secrets) for their private business purposes without prior written approval from the Vice President of Research, Economic Development and Graduate Education.

 Occasional use of university facilities and equipment for consulting work may be allowed only if such use does not interfere with classes or other university activities and the university is fully compensated for the full costs of such use.
 Written approval of the department head and the dean is required.
-Except in cases of occasional, de minimus use, a faculty member who uses university resources in consulting work must enter into a written "use agreement" with the university that must be approved by Legal Counsel prior to the use.
-De minimus use would be use of a university resource where the use is minimal, the resource has little value, and the use occurs infrequently (e.g., occasional phone, calls, use of a pen, sitting at a desk, etc.).
+Except in cases of occasional, de minimis use, a faculty member who uses university resources in consulting work must enter into a written "use agreement" with the university that must be approved by Legal Counsel prior to the use.
+De minimis use would be use of a university resource where the use is minimal, the resource has little value, and the use occurs infrequently (e.g., occasional phone, calls, use of a pen, sitting at a desk, etc.).
 The use agreement will set forth the terms, conditions, and compensation for the use of any university resources, prior to use.

 Faculty acting as a consultant may not use university employees or students in consulting assignments without the prior written approval of the department head and dean.
 The consultant’s use of university employees or students must be reported, and it must be determined whether an appropriate conflict management plan can be implemented.
 The consultant's use of university employees may not overlap with the employee's scheduled working hours and assignments.
 The faculty member is responsible for the payment of any persons used in consulting assignments and compliance with all state and federal employment laws.